The Dining Room

 Pictures

-The tenebrous painting above the sideboard is by the Welsh landscape painter Richard Wilson and has been identified from a bill in Sir Watkin Williams-Wynn’s possession as A View in the Villa Chigi at Ariccia (No.18).
+The painting above the sideboard is by the Welsh landscape painter Richard Wilson and has been identified from a bill in Sir Watkin Williams-Wynn’s possession as A View in the Villa Chigi at Ariccia (no.18).
 It was originally part of Sir Watkin's collection at this country house in north Wales, Wynnstay.

-George Lambert, one of the earliest painters of natural landscape in England, is represented above the Adam tables by a pair of classical views belonging to the category of copies and variants that he made of Claude and Gaspard Poussin (Nos.98, 99).
+George Lambert, one of the earliest painters of natural landscape in England, is represented above the Adam tables by a pair of classical views belonging to the category of copies and variants that he made of Claude and Gaspard Poussin (nos.
+98, 99).

-On either side of the fire place are two of the earliest known oil paintings by Abraham Bloemaert: Ceres was purchased in 1993, and now for the first time in many years it may be viewed with its companion tondo Bacchus, as originally intended (Nos.
+On either side of the fire place are two of the earliest known oil paintings by Abraham Bloemaert: Ceres was purchased in 1993, and now for the first time in many years it may be viewed with its companion tondo Bacchus, as originally intended (nos.
 184 and 181).
-Over the mantelpiece is Roelandt Savery's Temptation (No.21) dated 1620.
+Over the mantelpiece is Roelandt Savery's Temptation (no. 21) dated 1620.

 The rare pair of Chinese Imperial kingfisher feather panels above the doors to the Saloon are eighteenth-century and came from the Ionides Collection.
 The panel on the left depicts a phoenix standing beneath leafy maple trees surrounded by bamboo, rockwork and lingzhi and showing the moon in the night sky.
 The right hand panel depicts phoenix standing beneath bamboo trees surrounded by rockwork.
 The zitan frames are carved with peaches, bats, lingzhi and other auspicious Chinese symbols.